Explore how your team can use Hiver.

 Wish 1: Emails that can be edited after sending

 I once had a colleague remark, “I think you just polished off more work in one week than most people get through in a month!”
 As the owner of a digital marketing agency, work is fast-paced, time sensitive and quite frankly, never-ending.
 As a result, my emails are fast-paced, time sensitive and quite frankly, never-ending!
-If I make a mistake and hit the send button, my only option is to send a second email and explain my mistake to the entire email chain.
+If I make a mistake in email and hit the send button, my only option is to send a second email and explain my mistake to the entire email chain.
 If the topic is important, changes to previous emails are easily lost in the chain.
 Similar to documents in Google Drive, I wish I had the option to edit my emails after sending.
 Review and edit modes or different colors to highlight the changes would be fine.
 Everyone can see what was amended, and I wouldn’t have to send another email.

 Wish 2: Emails that generate attachment links